FolkerKinzel/MimeTypes/README.md

 Key:      first-parameter
 Language: en
 Value:
-This is a very long parameter, which will be wrapped according to RFC 2184.
+This is a very long parameter that will be wrapped according to RFC 2184.
-It contains also a few Non-ASCII-Characters: äöß.
+It also contains a few Non-ASCII-Characters: äöß.

 Parameter 2:
 ============